-In \S\ref{sec:MA} we used the fact that the joint distribution of $\mathbf{y}$ and the non-dummy columns of $\mathbfit{Z}$ is invariant w.r.\ to rotations around $\boldsymbol{1}$.
+In Section \ref{sec:MVA} we used the fact that the joint distribution of $\mathbf{y}$ and the non-dummy columns of $\mathbfit{Z}$ is invariant with respect to rotations around $\boldsymbol{1}$.
 Let us first prove it.
-Since each multivariate normal distribution is a weak limit of absolutely continuous multivariate normal distributions, we can assume, without loss of generality, that the distribution of $\mathbf{z}_1$ is absolutely continuous.
-Now the invariance follows from the invariance of the density (\ref{eq:likelihoodMA}) (with $\overline{K}:=K+1$) w.r.\ to rotations around $\boldsymbol{1}$.
+Since each multivariate Gaussian distribution is a weak limit of absolutely continuous multivariate Gaussian distributions, we can assume, without loss of generality, that the distribution of $\mathbf{z}_1$ is absolutely continuous.
+Now the invariance follows from the invariance of the density (\ref{eq:likelihoodMVA}) (with $\overline{K}:=K+1$) with respect to rotations around $\boldsymbol{1}$.

-The standard statistical result referred to in \S\ref{sec:MA} asserts that (\ref{eq:pivotMA}) has the $t$-distribution with $n-2$ degrees of freedom when $e_1,\ldots,e_n$ are IID normal.
-Let us check that this remains true under the weaker assumption that the distribution of $e_1,\ldots,e_n$ is invariant w.r.\ to rotations around $\boldsymbol{1}$.
+The standard statistical result referred to in Section \ref{sec:MVA} asserts that (\ref{eq:pivotMVA}) has the $t$-distribution with $n-2$ degrees of freedom when $e_1,\ldots,e_n$ are IID Gaussian.
+Let us check that this remains true under the weaker assumption that the distribution of $e_1,\ldots,e_n$ is invariant with respect to rotations around $\boldsymbol{1}$.
 The \emph{standard ring} is the set of vectors in $\bbbr^n$ of length one and orthogonal to $\boldsymbol{1}$; a \emph{ring} is a set of the form $a\boldsymbol{1}+bR$, where $a,b\in\bbbr$ and $R$ is the standard ring.
-Since each probability distribution invariant w.r.\ to rotations around $\boldsymbol{1}$ is a mixture of the uniform distributions on rings, it is sufficient to prove that (\ref{eq:pivotMA}) has the $t$-distribution with $n-2$ degrees of freedom when $e_1,\ldots,e_n$ are chosen independently from the uniform distribution on a ring.
+Since each probability distribution invariant with respect to rotations around $\boldsymbol{1}$ is a mixture of the uniform distributions on rings, it is sufficient to prove that (\ref{eq:pivotMVA}) has the $t$-distribution with $n-2$ degrees of freedom when $e_1,\ldots,e_n$ are chosen independently from the uniform distribution on a ring.
 Without loss of generality we assume the latter rind to be the standard ring.
-The transformation (\ref{eq:pivotMA}) of IID normal $e_i$ can be performed in two steps: first $e_1,\ldots,e_n$ are centred and normalized (so that they move to a point on the standard ring) and then (\ref{eq:pivotMA}) is applied to the centred and normalized $e_i$.
+The transformation (\ref{eq:pivotMVA}) of IID Gaussian $e_i$ can be performed in two steps: first $e_1,\ldots,e_n$ are centred and normalized (so that they move to a point on the standard ring) and then (\ref{eq:pivotMVA}) is applied to the centred and normalized $e_i$.
 The distribution of the outcome of the first step is the uniform probability distribution on the standard ring and the distribution of the outcome of the second step is the $t$ distribution; this completes the proof.